bertiqwerty/exmex/Readme.md

 let result = expr.eval(&[0, 1])?;
 assert_eq!(result, u32::MAX - 1);
 ```
+Expressions of type `FlatEx` have a lifetime parameter since they avoid string copies.
+There is also the type `OwnedFlatEx` that does not need a lifetime parameter, see the [docs](https://docs.rs/exmex/#owned-expression).
 ## Partial Differentiation

 To compute partial derivatives of expressions with floating point numbers, you can use the method `partial`.
 The result is again an expression.